 Hey… what about our link?

 After looking through this site, I see a few possibilities.
 One is the Resources For Owners page, which lists out several categories of places to buy stuff.
-I prefer not to use Pagerank as a true value measure of a webpage, however, this page happens to be a PR4.
-Furthermore, it’s a legitimate, helpful resource page for a site visitor, which can result in actual click thru traffic.
+Most importantly, this is a legitimate, helpful resource page for a site visitor, which can result in actual click thru traffic.